 - Class size is only as big as the number of siblings you’ll be homeschooling.
 Each child will get more one on one attention from their teacher and you’ll know immediately when one of them is struggling with a concept or is frustrated by the slow pace and needs to move more quickly through their curriculum.

-- The teacher is someone who knows or will quickly learn, how each child learns best and has their best interest in mind.
-When I was a classroom teacher, I deeply cared about my students, but I can assure you, that pales in comparison to the love I have for my kids and how well I know their strengths, weaknesses, character strengths, and what motivates them.
+- The teacher is someone who knows, or will quickly learn, how each child learns best and has their best interest in mind.
+When I was a classroom teacher, I deeply cared about my students.
+However, I can assure you, that pales in comparison to the love I have for my kids and how well I know their strengths, weaknesses, character strengths, and what motivates them.
 Teachers do their best, but nothing compares with a homeschooling parent.

 - Homeschooling has the potential to be more fun and engaging than a public school setting.

 - Homeschooling allows for deeper relationships to develop between siblings and between parents and child.
-Each child isn’t on their own separate paths due to school hours and school-related clubs and sports.
+Each child isn’t on their own separate path due to school hours and school-related clubs and sports.

 - Due to the flexible hours, there’s more time for field trips, sports, clubs, volunteer work, church involvement, and much more.
 One huge benefit is being able to travel and vacation during the school year when crowds at popular destinations are far fewer.

-- When a child shows a particular interest or talent, there’s plenty of time to dig deeper in the subject area and more hours to train.
+- When a child shows a particular interest or talent, there’s plenty of time to dig deeper into the subject area and more hours to train.

 Now that you’re clear on the many benefits of homeschooling, one of the hardest parts of homeschooling is knowing how to get started.

 Learn the Homeschool Laws and Requirements